Samuelk-Chase/CS3450-Software-Engineering/GAME_MANUAL.md

    - Choose your preferred theme (fantasy, cyberpunk, horror, etc.)
    - Click "Create Character" and wait for your character image to generate
    - The AI will use your description to create a unique character image
+2. **Use Existing Character**:
+  - Upon logging in, if user has characters they will appear.
+  - Clicking a character will open the character, and present a play button to continue that characters journey.
+  - Upon pressing play the user will be taken to the main game view where they can chat with the story ai

 ## Gameplay Guide